RobotLocomotion/drake/drake/doc/models.rst

 Q: What is the easiest way to use something simpler for a collision model?

-A: If you are starting with a mesh of an object (e.g. from a 3D scanner), you may be able to use a primitive geometric shape (e.g., cylinder, box, or sphere) instead of the mesh, as described above.
+A: If you are starting with a mesh of an object (e.g., from a 3D scanner), you may be able to use a primitive geometric shape (e.g., cylinder, box, or sphere) instead of the mesh, as described above.
 To do this, consider a tool like `Gazebo <http://gazebosim.org/>`_, which provides a visual editor of model